 Okay, after it will complete the installation, you will type the following command to check the version.
-First type python3 in your terminal.
-Since MacOS X has already python installed, we cannot uninstall the old version because otherwise the Python 2 supported programmes will be stopped and we need to reinstall the mac.
+First, type python3 in your terminal.
+Since MacOS X already has python installed, we cannot uninstall the old version because otherwise, the Python 2 supported programs will be stopped, and we need to reinstall the mac.
 So we need to type python3 instead of python.

 It will display the version, and now we can execute the python code.
-I am using iTerm2 so your terminal may be a different, but it does not matter with any commands anyway.
+I am using iTerm2, so your terminal may be different, but it does not matter with any commands anyway.

 Step 2: Install Pip package management system.

 Pip is the package management system used to install and manage software packages written in Python.
 Now, install it using the following command.